 December 10, 2014 vs Paris Saint-Germain

-The first of two goals in this list against his future employers.
+The first of two goals in this list against his new employers.
 Picking up the ball midway through the PSG half, Neymar drove forward and unleashed a dipping shot into the far corner from 25 yards.

 January 24, 2015 vs Elche

 Just one example of Neymar's scintillating link-up with Messi.
 Faced with a wall of Elche defenders on the edge of the box, the Brazilian fed his team-mate, who chipped a delightful return over the heads of the backline, where Neymar calmly side-footed a volley into the top-right corner.

 May 6, 2015 vs Bayern Munich

 Barca earned a commanding 3-0 first-leg lead in this Champions League semi-final tie, the coup de grace supplied by Neymar.
 With Bayern pushing high up the field deep in stoppage time, Neymar was sent racing clear by Messi.
 Facing the world's best goalkeeper in Manuel Neuer, the Brazilian kept his composure and coolly slotted a finish past the rooted German.